This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Harvesting Potatoes in a Raised Bed

 When harvesting potatoes, it’s essential not to damage them.
-It is necessary to wait for the skins to toughen up a little.
+It is necessary to wait for the skin to toughen up a little.
 The steps below will show you how o harvest your potatoes and what to do after harvesting.

 - Cut off all the potato haulms and remove all debris from the soil surface

-- wait for two weeks leaving the potatoes in the ground.
+- Wait for two weeks, leaving the potatoes in the ground.
 This lets the skins harden up a little

 - Leave the potatoes on the surface of the soil for a few hours to dry off

-How to Store Raised Bed Grown Potatoes After Harvesting
+How to Store Raised Bed-Grown Potatoes After Harvesting

 To get the most from your efforts throughout the growing season, it is essential to store your potatoes properly.
 There are many ways to keep potatoes, and rather than try to explain it here, I made this video that shows you precisely the best practices in long-term storage.